Andre the seal may have been one of the longest-running, free attractions that Maine has ever had. We look back in this 1986 Yankee classic.

 Whatever perils Andre survived in the wild will remain unknown, but those he survived within the kingdom of mankind at times seemed insurmountable.
 It wasn’t just the ice but also the lobstermen and the fishermen, some of whom got plain fed up with Andre and the way he’d sleep in their boats at night and pull on their oars when they were trying to row out to their boats.
 Maybe give them a good splash, just for fun.
 There were threats and there were some unpleasantries.
 Harry, who was the Rockport harbormaster back then, began to fear for Andre’s life.

 Through all this came the idea of wintering Andre at an aquarium.
 Seals are nonmigratory, but Andre became half-migratory.
 In the late fall, usually November, Harry would load Andre into the back of his station wagon and drive him down the turnpike to the aquarium.
 And every spring Harry would go back down and take Andre to a safe harbor.
 Harry would guide him down to the water’s edge and he’d say, “Go home, Andre!” and Andre would flop into the water and disappear.
 Harry would drive back up to Rockport alone and wait.
-And every time, once within four days and once not for two weeks, Andre made his way back home to Rockport, mystifying biologists and providing the press with something to watch every spring.
+And every time, once within four days and once not for two weeks, Andre the seal made his way back home to Rockport, mystifying biologists and providing the press with something to watch every spring.
 In all, Andre spent six winters at the New England Aquarium in Boston and four winters at the Mystic Aquarium in Mystic, Connecticut, from which he returned at last and for good, early last winter, after refusing to eat until Harry came after him.

 Even Harry never imagined it would go on for as long as it did.
 “Many years I’d say, well, next year I’ll have him do this or do that and then I’d say oh, no, what if he doesn’t come back.
 I kept saying that and saying that all those years.
 I mean, there was always that chance that he wouldn’t come back.”

-Nor did he imagine that Andre would be around long enough to be the ring bearer at his daughter Toni’s wedding.
+Nor did he imagine that Andre the seal would be around long enough to be the ring bearer at his daughter Toni’s wedding.
 Toni was seven years old when Andre came to the Goodridges.
 She was 26 when she got married, and it might be one of the favorite tricks Harry taught Andre.
 “The wedding was on a town float and we had a diver underwater with the ring.
 Andre was on the float with the wedding party.
 So when the minister asked for the ring, whump, he was overboard and in a minute or so he was back with the ring.
 He got up onto the float and humped over — not to me! — to the best man, just like we’d rehearsed it.”

 And then there were the shows that Andre and Harry put on in Rockport every day between April and October.
 “We didn’t charge for the show, never,” Harry said.
 “We passed the hat, but I couldn’t charge for the show anyway, not with the facilities we had there.
 People had to stand up, and half the time there was old lobster bait stinking up the place.
 It could get pretty nasty, but they still came.
 And I didn’t advertise, heavens, no. People came from all over the world, really.”
 Harry stopped to dig around in his desk and came up with a couple of snapshots of a crowd on the dock that might be described as a mob.
 “There was never a sign saying what time the show was.
 People just knew.
 What?
 How did they know?”
 Harry looked disgusted.
 “Do you realize how many TV shows he’s been on? ‘ Real People.’
 Charles Kuralt.
 Dan Rather.
 Tom Brokaw.
 And every major magazine except Time.”
 He stopped, giving the snapshot a hard look.